particle-iot-archived/particle-dev/README.md

 ###### Windows

-Install all the required tools and configurations using Microsoft's [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools) using `npm install --global --production windows-build-tools` from an elevated PowerShell or CMD.exe (run as Administrator).
+Install all the required tools and configurations using Microsoft's [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools) using `npm install --global --production --add-python-to-path windows-build-tools` from an elevated PowerShell or CMD.exe (run as Administrator).

 ###### OS X